lubomirkamensky/lubolab/content/post/building-sensor-network-futura.md

 I think there is a bit naive idea that if you set the optimal temperature, then the main requirement is to keep such temperature exactly and strictly on that level at any point of time.
 But that is infitely far from the reality.

 Functional heat recovery unit should think ahead a bit.
-So during a hot summer when the temperature during the night fall below the required level it cannot start recovering the heat to keep the exact required temperature, that would be definitely wasting the perfect opportunity to cool the house to cope better with the heat coming within the day.
+So during a hot summer if the temperature during the night fall below the required level it shouldn't start recovering the heat to keep the exact required temperature.
+That would be definitely wasting the perfect opportunity to cool the house a bit before the hot day comes again.

 And similarily for the cold winter.
-If we light our fireplace and the indoor temperature goes under the required level, I don't want the heat unit to switch to bypass mode immediately and waste all the heat.
+If we light our fireplace and the indoor temperature goes above the required level, I don't want the heat unit to start bypass mode immediately and waste all the heat.

-Of course it is possible to always shift the required temperature in the mobile app, but honestly this is task for the machine not for any creative human being.
+Of course it is possible to always shift the required temperature in the mobile app, but honestly this is task for the machine not for lazy creative human being.

 Fortunately the solution is easy, just to set the required temperature way above the optimal in winter and way below the optimal in summer.
 Then everything works exactly how it should.
-Now we are geting close to the issue I had.
+Now we are finally geting close to the issue I had.

 Unfortunately some of the settings get lost whenever the heat recovery unit  disconnects from the power supply.
 And the required temperature is one of them so it resets to the default value 21 degrees.
 Consulting this issue with product support they say the unit should keep all the setting but so far cannot find out why it is not so.